Artie Lange: Early life

 Lange was born on October 11, 1967, in Livingston, New Jersey, and was raised in Union Township, Union County.
-His mother, Judy (née Caprio), of Italian descent, was a housewife, while his father, Arthur Lange Sr., of German descent, was a general contractor who installed television antennas.
+His mother, Judy (née Caprio), of Italian descent, was a housewife, while his father, Arthur Lange Sr., of German and Native American descent, was a general contractor who installed television antennas.
 Two weeks after Lange's birth, his father went on trial for keeping $200,000 in counterfeit money for a loan shark, but was spared jail time out of the court's sympathy for his young son.
 In August 2003, Lange found out he is approximately twenty-five percent Native American after submitting a sample of his DNA for testing.

 Lange attended Union High School, during which he played baseball and became an all-county third baseman.
 His poor grades required him to attend summer school in order to graduate.
 In August 1985, Lange was arrested for attempted bank robbery.
 He claimed he was trying to impress his girlfriend at the time, by passing the teller a note that said he was armed and demanded $50,000.
 Once he saw that the teller took it seriously, he frantically threw the note in a nearby trash can and told the teller it was all a joke.
 However, the teller triggered the silent alarm.
 His charge was reduced to disorderly conduct which required Lange to pay $500 in court fees and complete 25 hours of community service in March 1986.
 As part of his probation, Lange attended the Connecticut School of Broadcasting from March to June 1987.